opendocsg/slw-judgments-backfill/2001_SGHC_109/report.md

 ### any claim or issue therein.

 7\.
 As for w hether a plaintiff in a defamation case may rely on O 14 r 12(1) to have the ordinary meaning of w ords in an allegedly defamatory document construed, the position is not in doubt.
-In _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ [1999] 4 SLR 529, 554-555 w hich concerned an allegation of defamation arising from a press statement, LP Thean JA, w ho delivered the judgment of the Court of Appeal, said as follow s:
+In _Microsoft Corporation & Ors v SM Summit Holdings Ltd & Anor_ <span class="citation">[1999] 4 SLR 529</span>, 554-555 w hich concerned an allegation of defamation arising from a press statement, LP Thean JA, w ho delivered the judgment of the Court of Appeal, said as follow s:

  As for the argument that the meaning of the w ords complained of is not ‘suitable for determination’ w ithout a full trial of the action because such determination requires the hearing of evidence, w e find that such an argument is completely misplaced....
 There are obvious advantages in determining the issue of the meaning before trial, as the learned judge held at para 27.8 of his grounds of judgment: